fyrus7/ShutterSlap/README.md

 * SCL = pin 3
 * VCC = vcc
 * GND = gnd

+# How to use
+* The function of this pad is to send a Midi CC to [MIDI2LR](https://rsjaffe.github.io/MIDI2LR/) plugin like you would with a midi controller.
+So make sure you install the plugin for Lightroom first.
+* Start Midi2LR plugin, press any ShutterSlap key you want to set a function, then rotate the first encoder.
+* Click on 'Unassigned' and choose whatever funtions you like.
+* After all key has been assign, right click on your command row, and select 'Binary offset' in the pop up window, and click 'apply to all'.

 # Firmware
 The firmware is fully QMK, see build environment setup then the make instructions for more information.